 - injections or nerve blocks that are a combination of anesthetics, opioids, and steroids.

 - antiepileptic medicines

 A medical professional may also suggest treating with a transcutaneous electrical nerve stimulation machine.
 This machine delivers a small electrical impulse to the area of pain through an electrode attached to the skin.
-This impulse will stimulate the specific nerve and blocks the pain signals.
+This impulse will stimulate the specific nerve and block the pain signals.
 It can help to relax muscles and ease the painful symptoms.

 If this treatment is not effective, an individual may try percutaneous electrical; nerve stimulation.
 It works in the same way as TENS.
-But a medical professional will instead use a needle to place the electrode under the skin rather than on top of it.
+However a medical professional will instead use a needle to place the electrode under the skin rather than on top of it.

 The most common treatment for the pain of neuropathic is opioid drugs.
 They do not usually reduce the pain of neuropathic but also reduce other types of pain.
 A medical professional may hesitate to recommend them for fear that an individual may become dependent.

 The commonly prescribed opioid drug is Tramadol.
 It is an oral drug used to help relieve ongoing moderate to moderately severe pain.
 It is similar to opioid analgesics that work in the brain to change how your body feels and responds to pain.

 It is a narcotic-like pain medicine that helps with NP relief.

 Injury and damage to the nerves may cause neuropathic pain.
 Its symptoms can range from severe and mild.
 An individual may experience shooting or burning pain, loss of some sensation, numbness, and tingling.
 However, treatment options may include drugs for pain relief in some cases.
 Some neuropathic pain types may ease resolve over time, while other types will require prolonged pain management.